dankelley/R2julia/r2julia.typ

 to 1 to capture the supplied data, and if the additional plot had data from 100 to 101, then the plot range would be extended to show both.
 This is very much in contrast to R, which employs a sort of overpainting model.

+= Figures

+#figure(
+  image("figures/model_snapshot.png", width: 100%),
+  caption: [Snapshot of Julia code for a numerical model.
+Note the use of subscripts and over-tilde marks, which make the code look quite similar to mathematical notation.
+Also notice the use of the "within" symbol in the (nested) for loops.], ) <numerical_model>.